Flight 19: Avenger wreckage mistaken for Flight 19 and other searches

 In 1986, the wreckage of an Avenger was found off the Florida coast during the search for the wreckage of the Space Shuttle Challenger.
-Aviation archaeologist Jon Myhre raised this wreck from the ocean floor in 1990.
-He mistakenly believed that it was one of the missing planes.
+Aviation archaeologist Jon Myhre raised this wreck from the ocean floor in 1990, but the plane was not one from Flight 19.

 In 1991, a treasure-hunting expedition led by Graham Hawkes announced that the wreckage of five Avengers had been discovered off the coast of Florida, but their tail numbers revealed they were not Flight 19.
 In 2004, a BBC documentary showed Hawkes returning with a new submersible 12 years later and identifying one of the planes by its bureau number (a clearly readable 23990) as a flight lost at sea on October 9, 1943, over two years before Flight 19 (its crew all survived), but he was unable to definitively identify the other planes; the documentary concluded that "Despite the odds, they are just a random collection of accidents that came to rest in the same place 12 mi from home."

 In March 2012, Hawkes was reported as saying it had suited both him (and indirectly his investors) and the Pentagon to make the story go away because it was an expensive and time-consuming distraction, and that, while admitting he had found no conclusive evidence, a statistician he consulted said it was Flight 19.

 Records showed that training accidents between 1942 and 1945 accounted for the loss of 95 aviation personnel from NAS Fort Lauderdale.
 In 1992, another expedition located scattered debris on the ocean floor, but nothing could be identified.
 In the 2000s, searchers expanded their search area farther east, into the Atlantic Ocean, but the remains of Flight 19 have still not been confirmed found.

 A 2015 newspaper report claimed a wrecked World War II era warplane with Navy markings and two bodies still inside was retrieved by the Navy in the mid-1960s after being discovered by a hunter in the woods near Sebastian, Florida.
 The Navy initially said it was from Flight 19 but later recanted its statement.
 Despite Freedom of Information Act requests for details in 2013, the names are still not known because the Navy does not have enough information to identify the bodies.

 A wrecked plane found in the Everglades in Broward County was also, incorrectly, postulated to be from Flight 19.
-In fact this TBM-3E crashed March 16, 1947.
-The crash reportedly occurred because its pilot, Ensign Ralph N. Wachob, developed vertigo.
+However, it was later determined that the TBM-3E had crashed on March 16, 1947; the crash reportedly occurred because its pilot, Ensign Ralph N. Wachob, developed vertigo.
 Wachob was killed in the crash.

 As of the 2020s, no trace of the five TBM Avengers or the PBM Mariner and the 27 missing aviators have been found.
 The most likely conclusion is that the Avengers ran out of gas and ditched at sea, and the PBM experienced a mid-air explosion.